 Creative Community Building

 We are seeking themes of collective memory and community storytelling, investment in historic neighborhood fabric, and local business development.
-Our interests extend beyond the concept of placemaking to include the idea of placekeeping—the preservation of local identity through strengthening social bonds, celebrating neighborhood history, and developing strategies for enhancing neighborhood retail, food, and health services.
+Designing and planning for our Greater Boston communities can extend beyond the concept of placemaking to include the idea of placekeeping—the preservation of local identity through strengthening social bonds, celebrating neighborhood history, and developing strategies for enhancing neighborhood retail, food, and health services.

 - How do we preserve cultural identity while reinvigorating the social and economic well-being of a given community?